- Bathroom Painting/

 Step 3: Painting the bathroom tile

-Once your primer is dry you can use either a roller or large brush to apply large swaths of paint to the tile.
+Once your primer is dry, you can use a roller or a large brush to start painting large swaths on the tile.
 If you have more patience, you can brush individual tiles by “cutting in” around the edges.
 If you do this, however, you’ll need an angled brush to avoid painting the grout lines.

 Step 4: Applying a pattern (optional)

 If you decide to paint a pattern, wait for the tiles to be fully cured, then tape your pre-bought or homemade stencil to the area you want to pattern.
 Go over the stencil with a roller and wait out the full dry time before removing the stencil.

 The final step involves the application of a sealer that protects the painted bathroom tile from grime, scuff marks, and scratches.
 Use a clear sealer of the following type:

 Urethane for ceramic or porcelain

 Once again, you’ll need to wait for the full required drying time before you begin to use the bathroom.
 You be unable to use your bathroom anywhere from two to several days.
 Make sure you clear everything you need from the bathroom before you start!